vikaskyadav/React-Sight/README.md

 ## Usage
 Hover over nodes to see their state and props in the side panel.

-Hide DOM elements, Redux components, and Router components with the built in filters, so that you can focus only on the components you've written
+Hide DOM elements, Redux components, and Router components with the built-in filters, so that you can focus only on the components you've written.

-Zoom in by double clicking, and zoom out by shift + double clicking (mousewheel zoom coming soon!)
+Zoom in by double clicking, and zoom out by shift + double-clicking (mouse wheel zoom coming soon!)

 ## Why?